Nico31415926535/pdsnd_github/README.md

 ### Credits
 This project has been created as part of the Nanodegree Data Science with Python by Udacity.
-Hence, the overall idea and the data set belong to Udacity.
+Hence, the overall idea and the data set belong to Udacity.#SECTION III: ADDITIONAL CHANGES 1!